TwistedInteractive/seo_guide/readme.md

 However, this extensions gives you an insight on how the content of your website could be interpreted when analyzed by an automated process.

+## Implementation

+Add the field to your section and select the fields in which the content will be stored to analyse.
+Also add a tag list field and give it the handle 'seo-keywords'.
+This field will be used to calculate the keyword usage.

 ## The used algorithm ##

 The algorithm that this extensions used is fairly simple.
 It works by the following rules: